 There are two interest rate options for borrowings under the Facility, the Base Rate Loan option and the Eurodollar Rate Loan option.
 These rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
 Additional margins are then added to these two rates.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 4.0% as of December 31, 2010.
-Commitment fees are payable on the portion of the revolving loan capacity not in use for borrowings or letters of credit at any given time.
-These fees range from 0.25%-0.45% per annum, based on the ratio of Consolidated Total Indebtedness to Credit Facility Adjusted EBITDA, as defined in the credit agreement.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 2.6% as of December 31, 2011.